ammegandchips/meta_EWAS/README.md

-# analysis_of_EWAS_meta_analysis
+# meta_EWAS
-How to analyse and interpret the results of EWAS meta-analyses
+How to run, analyse and interpret the results of EWAS meta-analyses using METAL or metafor